 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 Do I have to pay for the vaccination?

 You should not have any out-of-pocket cost for getting the vaccine or a booster.
 AARP fought to make sure the federal government is covering the cost of the vaccine itself.

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

 This guide, originally published Jan.
-13, was updated Feb.
-27 with new information about the Johnson & Johnson vaccine.
+13, 2021, was updated on June 24, 2022, with new information about vaccines for children.